kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This setting does not affect the display of (regular) jump installs, which are always displayed. comboRecipe_showSuperJumpInstalls = true

+; Specify true or false.
+; Setting this to true will make the Combo Recipe panel display without a background, just text and grid cell outlines. comboRecipe_transparentBackground = false

 ; A number.
 ; Works only in Training Mode.
 Upon a stage reset, the Tension Pulse of both players will be set to this value.
 ; Must be in the range [-25000; +25000].